 Teachers must aim to teach writing more than not when they have a model to follow to help students with critical necessities of writing.

 Many English teachers are naturally endowed with the skills required to teach critical writing.
-They may only need a reminder to do so.
+They may only need a reminder from themselves to do so.

 Critical writing activity—connecting lessons to the real world—allows the teacher to stretch the rigor of any lesson, according to Fundamental Five.

 There must be a level of accountability for engaging in critical thought.
 Teachers may teach and observe students to this very end: Teachers may observe themselves, and administration may observe and enforce the instruction of critical writing for all students and for every teacher.
-Non English teachers can use Bloom’s Taxonomy to take baby steps toward achieving this end, critical writing, that is.
+Non English teachers can use Bloom’s Taxonomy to take baby steps toward achieving this end of critical writing.